OctoMind-dev/automagically-action-execute/README.md

                      will use the "default" environment otherwise.
     blocking: <if the pipeline should wait for all test results to pass, optional, default is FALSE>
     variablesToOverwrite: <multiline string in the form of VARIABLE_NAME:value per line>
-    tags: <if only a subset of your tests should be executed use this multiline string>
+    tags: <if only a subset of your tests should be executed use this multiline string, with one tag per line>
 ```

 ## Change Log